asyncapi/website/pages/blog/2022-summary.md

 ### The more docs we get, the more traffic increase we will see

 One of the top goals for the AsyncAPI website should be to increase the content and benefit from the SEO.
-This happened in 2022 thanks to participation in Google Season of Docs.
+This happened in 2022, thanks to participation in Google Season of Docs.
 We had six dedicated docs contributors.
 We gained new [`Concepts`](https://www.asyncapi.com/docs/concepts) and [`Generator`](https://www.asyncapi.com/docs/tools/generator) documentation in the website.

-In the case of Generator documentation, Florence and Pratik refactored all the documentation from the Generator repository and made sure it is published in an automated way on the website.
-The day it was published on the website was 20th of December, almost the end of the year, Christmas break, a dead season for the website.
-Yet new content managed to generate additional 1 053 Pageviews to the website!
+In the case of Generator documentation, Florence and Pratik refactored all the documentation from the Generator repository and made sure it was published in an automated way on the website.
+It was published on the website on the 20th of December, almost the end of the year during Christmas break, a dead season for the website.
+Yet the new content managed to generate an additional 1,053 Pageviews to the website!

-Concepts were published to the website on different dates, some in September, some in early December.
-In more than three months this new content generated more than 17 646 Pageviews.
+Concepts were published to the website on different dates, some in September and some in early December.
+This new content generated more than 17,646 Pageviews in over three months.

 <Figure
   src="/img/posts/2022-summary/google-concepts.webp"
 />

 As you can see, more technical content, which was not even released at the beginning of the year, converted into many additional pageviews.
-In 2023 this content will perform even better.
-I know it for sure, as only in the case of Generator docs, in January 2023, Google Analytics noted 4 668 views!
+In 2023, this content will perform even better.
+I know it for sure, as only in the case of Generator docs, in January 2023, Google Analytics noted 4,668 views!
 Well, you must admit that 48k **Pageviews** for 2023 would be huge!

 ### Google Search Console

 I believe that numbers from GSC can show how many more people hear about AsyncAPI and gain interest in the topic.
 In other words, the assumption is that the more people google, the more people are aware of AsyncAPI.
-And yes, the below numbers of impressions indicate a number that is higher than a milion :wink:
+And yes, the below numbers of impressions indicate a number higher than a million. :wink:

 <Figure
   src="/img/posts/2022-summary/google-search.webp"